dbravender/doll-smuggler/README.md

     available dolls:          # ignored but there must be a line here
                               # ignored but there must be a line here
-    name    weight value      # ignored but there must be a line here luke        9   150       # whitespace is ignored ...                       #   * name must not contain spaces
+    name    weight value      # ignored but there must be a line here luke        9   150       # at least one doll is required ...                       #   * name must not contain spaces

 ## Output sample